Moving from In-Person to Virtual and Hybrid Learning Environments Resources

 COVID-19 is highlighting and widening educational inequities previously existing in our school system and disproportionately impacting some communities and groups of students.
-This document provides educators with questions they should consider as they plan to return to school.
+This WI DPI web page provides educators with questions they should consider as they plan to return to school.

 - Telehealth: Virtual Service Delivery Updated Recommendations